 - Current bar's low L

-True Range is simply the greatest distance you can find between any two of these three prices.
+True Range is the greatest distance you can find between any two of these three prices.
 In other words, it is the greatest of the absolute values of the three differences between the three prices, or the greatest of:

 Calculating Average True Range

 Most frequently the concept of true range is used in the smoothed form of Average True Range (ATR), which is an indicator calculated as moving average of true range over a number of days or periods (see how to calculate true range and ATR in Excel).
-The period length used in this calculation is most commonly 14 or 20, but it can be any number.
+The period length used in this calculation is most commonly 14 or 20, but it can be any number greater than 1.

 ATR is widely used to assess volatility conditions in the market.
 Typical applications of ATR include risk management, determining position size, or setting stop-loss order distance as a multiple of ATR.